robotic-vision-lab/CitDet-A-Benchmark-Dataset-For-Citrus-Fruit-Detection/README.md

 ### Data Loader

-The script ```datasets/coco.py``` contains a COCO dataset class that allows for loading images and masks on the fly and extracting bounding boxes and segmentation masks.
+The script ```datasets/coco.py``` contains a COCO dataset class that allows for loading images and masks on the fly, and extracting bounding boxes and segmentation masks.
 Modify this class accordingly if you need additional inputs to your network.